Exploring the Robustness and Transferability of Patch-Based Adversarial Attacks in Quantized Neural Networks: Results and Analysis

 \subsection{Experiment 6: Impact of Patch Size and Visibility}

-As shown in Table \ref{tab:experiment6_resnet56}, 8x8 and 10x10 patches achieve the highest attack success rates across all bitwidths, with mean success rates around 89.92\% at 32-bit and remaining above 73\% at 2-bit.
-The 6x6 patch shows a slightly lower success rate than the 8x8 and 10x10 patches, indicating that moderate increases in patch size can enhance adversarial impact without a significant drop in effectiveness at lower bitwidths.
-The 12x12 patch, however, has a somewhat lower success rate, especially at higher bitwidths (32 and 8-bit), likely due to its larger size disrupting the natural distribution more noticeably, which may reduce its effectiveness.

-Across all patch sizes, attack success rates generally decrease as bitwidth is reduced, with a consistent decline from 32-bit to 2-bit.
-Nevertheless, even at 2-bit, attack success rates remain relatively high (above 72\% for most patch sizes).
-This modest decline suggests that while quantization reduces the patch attack’s effectiveness to some extent, it is insufficient to fully neutralize the threat.
-The high visibility and contrast of the patch likely contribute to its resilience across bitwidths.

-The 8x8 and 10x10 patches exhibit the highest attack success rates, indicating that increasing patch size improves the attack's effectiveness up to a certain point.
+We generate patch-based attacks with varying patch sizes on a 32-bit model and we evaluate the success rate of each patch size for different quantization levels.
+As shown in Table \ref{tab:experiment6_resnet56}, attack success rates generally decrease as bitwidth is reduced in all patch sizes, with a consistent decline from 32-bit to 2-bit.
+The 10x10 and 12x12 patches exhibit the highest attack success rates, indicating that increasing patch size improves the attack's effectiveness.
 This supports the hypothesis that larger, more visible patches exert a stronger adversarial influence that is less affected by quantization.
-The slight drop in effectiveness for the 12x12 patch may suggest that excessively large patches interfere with the model’s natural feature processing, thereby slightly diminishing the adversarial impact.